 Crevice Corrosion, And What To Do About It

-This type of metal corrosion occurs at or near areas where metal parts are joined in buildings and on other assets.
+This third article in a three-part series describes crevice corrosion, which occurs at or near areas where metal parts are joined in buildings and on other assets.

 This article concludes a three-part series that addresses metal corrosion in buildings and other structures and assets.
 The previous installments covered pitting corrosion and galvanic corrosion.